-This is our resource page for our National portfolio organisations, Major partner museums and Museum development providers for 2015-18.
-Find useful information and downloads further down this page.
+This is our resource page for National portfolio organisations (including Bridge organisations), Major partner museums and Museum development providers for 2015-18.

 Welcome to our 2015/16 to 2017/18 portfolio!

 It seems quite a while since we began the investment process for National portfolio organisations and Major partner museums.
 I think the process has gone pretty smoothly so far, although I’m aware that at times negotiation around the funding agreements has felt demanding.
 Many thanks to all of you for engaging with us in such a constructive way over these last few months.

 We’ve now allocated more than a billion pounds for the purpose of achieving Great art and culture for everyone between 2015-18.
 Funding agreements have been issued to 663 National portfolio organisations and 21 Major partner museums.